 Timothy C. Hain, MD • Page last modified: July 29, 2022-->

-The extent of this stroke is extremely variable.
+The extent of the AICA stroke isextremely variable.
 Symptoms similar to Meniere's disease (fluctuating hearing, tinnitus, vertigo) can also be caused by impending TIA's in this distribution (Lee and Cho, 2003).
 Bilaterality of hearing fluctuation suggests a vascular cause, but most AICA strokes present with unilateral hearing symptoms.
 The AICA also has a very variable origin and may take origin from the caudal to middle pons.
 AICA territory strokes may also present with vertigo alone.

 Diagnosis is generally via MRI.
 The image above shows a pontine stroke attributed to an AICA infarct.